OB2551/SEA_Schoof_algorithm/README.md

 https://mega.nz/file/cOkDgDrR#lAYadQmzGVZ37QnMRGM8sJx3LPKPXLuYv4Ecs4e6SUk

 The large file size is largely due to text files for precomputed modular polynomials, which have enormous coefficients.
-The application opens with the terminal window, as it is possible there are bugs that I am unaware of.
-The SEA algorithm is intended for large primes - for very small primes or very rare edge cases it can potentially fail.
+The application opens with the terminal window, as it is possible there are bugs that I am unaware of

-While using large curves, the app window may change to "Not repsonding" while the computation is still runnning.
+While using large curves, the app window may freeze while the computation is still runnning.

 ![Untitled2](https://user-images.githubusercontent.com/67613774/200215308-df3f9062-c35b-41a2-a2cf-74ab13810e4e.png)